wa1tnr/agonLight2-aa/doc/notes.md

 ### This is local work and is not part of the official guidance in any way. ;)

+#### Wed 25 Oct 18:12:37 UTC 2023

+  Alright.
+Let's do it the hard way. ;)

+    zathura AgonLight2-user-manual.pdf

+*zathura is a PDF browser for Wayland in Linux.*

 #### Wed 25 Oct 17:59:04 UTC 2023